 CELL PHONES AND PAGES: Since a ringing cell phone or beeper sounds very similar to some of our electronic alarms, please help us to avoid confusion by placing these devices in the “vibrate” mode.

 PARKING: The closest parking is in the lot off Harborside Drive; enter at 21st Street.
-The cost is $20.00/day; lot behind Starbucks at 22nd and Harborside is $15.00/day and the parking garage at 21st and Market is $12.00/day.
+Additional parking lots are available in the lot behind Starbucks at 22nd and Harborside, and the parking garage at 21st and Market.
+GHF doesn’t operate these lots, and they are paid parking.
 Please allow ample time for parking.
 ELISSA cannot wait for late attendees.

-If the above information does not answer all your questions, please call or email Susan Vanderford at 407-765-3444 or email at email@example.com.
+If the above information does not answer all your questions, please call or email Valerie Smith at 409-765-3432 or email at firstname.lastname@example.org.

 ABOUT THE 1877 TALL SHIP ELISSA